genss333/macos-setup-script/README.md

 - Ensure you have administrative privileges on your macOS system.
 - A stable internet connection is required to download the tools.
-- Login to your Apple ID before running the script if you need to install Xcode from the App Store.
+- Login to your Apple ID and install Xcode from the App Store before running the script.

 ## Features